 The TCDC submittals will help to encourage innovation and creative thought in the transportation community.
 Contest participants will receive the opportunity to vet their designs in a public forum.
 Three winning teams will receive recognition at national transportation forums.

-For questions about the TCDC, please contact:
+For questions about the TCDC not addressed by the participation guide, please contact: